LOtting/COG-01/p5js/work-instructions.md

 Create a folder p5-result and put a p5-duck.js with your result within it.
 Fill own list of function calls for changing colors and use rect() and triangle() creative.
-Commit your p5-duck.js file with Git to "your" Github COG-01 repository.
+Commit your p5-duck.js file with Git an push it to "your" Github COG-01 repository.

 ### Referenz:
 http://p5js.org/reference/